-Both the Bank of America Travel Rewards for Students and the Business Advantage Travel Rewards World Mastercard® Credit Card offer 3 points per $1 spent on travel purchases booked through the Bank of America Travel Center, and all three cards with “Travel Rewards” in their name give 1.5 points / $1 on all other purchases.
+Both the Bank of America Travel Rewards for Students and the Bank of America Travel Rewards Business Card offer 3 points / $1 spent on travel purchases booked through the Bank of America Travel Center, and all three cards with “Travel Rewards” in their name give 1.5 points / $1 spent on all other purchases.

 The Bank of America cash advance fee is either 3% or 5% of the amount withdrawn, with a $10 minimum.
 Whether you get charged a 3% or 5% BofA cash advance fee depends on how you get your cash.
 If it’s from an ATM, for example, you pay 5%.
 But if you get it as a direct deposit to your bank account in 1-3 business days, you pay 3%.… read full answer